rinasingh1/Excel_Vrinda_Store_Analysis_Report/README.md

 <br>
 •	Which channel is contributing to the maximum sales?
 <br>
 •	highest selling category ?
-Etc.
+•	Dashboard Interaction